Hicks Art Center Gallery

 January 21 - March 13, 2015

 Bryant Holsenbeck has been documenting our society’s waste for more than a decade.
 As an environmental artist and activist, she uses these materials to raise awareness of the impact of our culture on the natural world.
 Paradise Lost and Recycled features 22 bird and animal sculptures by Holsenbeck made from discarded objects.
-They set the stage for a 20-foot 'waterfall' that she will create during her residency at the gallery.
-More than 10,000 plastic water bottles were collected over a four-month period from campus and community for this project.
-Students, faculty, staff, school groups and community volunteers are invited to work with the artist during her residency.
+They set the stage for a 20-foot 'waterfall' that she created during her residency at the gallery.
+More than 20,000 plastic water bottles were collected over a four-month period from campus and community for this project.
+Students, faculty, staff, school groups and community volunteers worked with the artist during her residency.

 All events are free and open to the public, unless otherwise indicated.
-Individuals are encouraged to drop in at any time during the residency.
 Call 215-504-8531 for group reservations.

 Monday through Friday, 9 a.m. - 4 p.m.